 Artist in Residence - March 2019

-Akeelah Bertram – UK based artist from Leeds, UK
+Akeelah Bertram – Leeds, UK

 Akeelah is a visual artist who creates immersive environments out of light and sound.
 Inspired by phenomenology and structuralism, her work aims to situate audiences in unfamiliar environments to challenge physical and ideological perspectives.
 Akeelah studied Fine Art at the University of Leeds before going on to complete an MA in Sculpture at the Royal College of Art.
 Over the last 10 years she has produced independent and collaborative works, exhibiting nationally and internationally.

-Irma Catherine Wange – Internationally based artist from Kampala, Uganda
+Irma Catherine Wange – Kampala, Uganda

 Irma uses design to engage, empower and educate across canvas, through painting, photography, product design, and transportation design to communicate with space, aimed at discovering and solving design challenges in our surroundings.
 She has learned experience through working with different projects, such as the Kiira Ev project at Makerere University Centre for Research in Transportation.

 Technologies (now known as Kiira Motors Uganda), which involved exploring green technology in electric vehicles for a period of one year (2012 – 2013) as an undergraduate research assistant.
 Irma gained more interest in design challenges such as, liking the design industry to design practice for sustainable product design development in Uganda (LID Project).
 This later gave birth to more and more projects including working with i-CMiiST on road safety using creative methods.
 This has helped her pursue her passion in their respective disciplines.